-Homemade chocolate syrup tastes yummy, but just a word of caution here.
-I would suggest to include this chocolate syrup as a special treat, shouldn’t be as a regular diet as it might make your toddler/kid to develop sweet tooth.
+The homemade chocolate syrup tastes yummy, but just a word of caution here.
+I would suggest to include this chocolate syrup occasionally as a special treat and not regularly.
+As it might make your toddler/kid to develop a sweet tooth.

 - Unsweetened Cocoa Powder - 4 tbsp

 - Palm jaggery/ jaggery / Brown Sugar/ White Sugar - ½ cup to ¾ cup

 - Water - ¾ cup